Dianashafee/reading-notes-201/class-01.md

 ## Summary
 > HTML pages are text documents.
-> Tags are often referred to as elements
+> Tags are often referred to as elements.
 > Tags usually come in pairs.
 The opening tag denotes the start of a piece of content; the closing tag denotes the end.
 > Attributes require a name and a value.